GBATZOLIS/Score-Based-Pullback-Riemannian-Geometry/README.md

 ## Introduction

-In this work, we propose a novel method for learning suitable pullback Riemannian geometries by adapting normalizing flows (NFs).
+In this work, we propose a novel method for learning score-based pullback Riemannian geometries by adapting normalizing flows (NFs).
 Our approach introduces two key modifications to the standard NF training paradigm:

 1. **Anisotropic Base Distribution**: Parameterizing the diagonal elements of the covariance matrix to introduce anisotropy.
 2. **\(l^2\)-Isometry Regularization**: Regularizing the flow to be approximately \(l^2\)-isometric.